Resolve a dispute about unlawful discrimination, sexual harassment, victimisation or vilification

 Cases VCAT can hear

-- Discrimination applications lodged direct with VCAT under the Equal Opportunity Act 2010;
+Discrimination applications or applications about vilification lodged directly with VCAT under the Equal Opportunity Act 2010.

 Cases we can't help with